Our Therapist Directory

 Psychoanalysis is a type of talk therapy that deals with both the conscious mind and unconscious mind, which is thought to influence your emotional and mental health.
 Psychoanalysis is rooted in the teachings of Sigmund Freud, which emphasized the idea that your social, behavioral, and emotional issues can be relieved by bringing your unconscious thoughts, feelings, and desires to the surface and dealing with them.

 If you are finding it difficult to cope with everyday life or are on a journey to self improvement, psychoanalysis can help a great deal.
-Mental Health Match can help you easily find an experienced therapist or counselor who best meets your needs.
+Wherever you are located in Spokane, WA, Mental Health Match can help you easily find an experienced therapist or counselor who best meets your needs.

 Psychoanalysis Therapy Benefits

-Some people may be unsure about psychoanalysis, especially if they are only familiar with their conscious mind.
-When led by a quality therapist, psychoanalysis therapy sessions allow you to get to know yourself on a deeper level and understand more about the origins of your thoughts, feelings, and behaviors.
+Some people may be unsure about psychoanalysis, especially if their impressions come from outdated portrayals in movies or media.
+In reality, modern psychoanalytic therapy has evolved significantly—it’s more collaborative, inclusive, and focused on understanding how your past experiences shape your present life.
+When led by a skilled therapist, psychoanalysis offers a space to explore yourself on a deeper level and uncover the roots of your thoughts, feelings, and behaviors.

 As repressed memories and unconscious thoughts are identified through psychoanalysis, your psychoanalysis therapist will use tailored techniques to help resolve them.